Edmund0/Edmund0/README.md

 - [Email](goziem.ofili@gmail.com)

 ## 🔭 I’m currently working on
-- [Full-Stack App](https://bank-recon-frontend.vercel.app): Please give the backend some time to restart as it is hosted using a free version.
-If you attempt to signup, the process would initially fail.
+- [Full-Stack App](https://bank-recon-frontend.vercel.app): If you attempt to signup, the process would initially fail.
+This is because the backend is hosted using the free version of render.com which deactivates the servers after some time of inactivity.
+Please give the backend some time to restart.
 It requires about 5 mins for it finish restarting after the first initial failed attempt.